-NYC Dept. of Transport and NYC BID Association
+NYC Department of Transportation and NYC BID Association

 Collaboration in the Public Realm

 How can the NYC Department of Transportation better engage local businesses in their planning processes?